webmin/authentic-theme/README.md

 ###Extended support for bundled/third-party modules

-####_Filemin_
+####_File Manager_
 Theme has great support for this module, by adding numerous mast-have features.
-Most noticeable are listing without page reload (using XHR requests) and full keyboard support, which enables you to use _Filemin_ just as normal desktop browser.
+Most noticeable are listing without page reload (using XHR requests) and full keyboard support, which enables you to use _File Manager_ just as normal desktop browser.

 #####List of keyboard shortcuts